 Israeli-born painter, philosopher, psychoanalyst and writer Bracha Ettinger is a prominent figure among both the French painters' and the Israeli art's scenes.
-The exhibition “BRACHA: Pietà—Eurydice—Medusa” at UB Anderson Gallery is the first museum exhibition of her work in the United States.
-Ettinger will offer two gallery talks, in which she walks with visitors through the exhibition and discusses her own works.
+The exhibition “BRACHA: Pietà—Eurydice—Medusa” at UB Anderson Gallery was the first museum exhibition of her work in the United States.
+Ettinger offered a gallery talk, in which she walked with visitors through the exhibition and discussed her own works.

-Soon after the opening of the exhibition, Ettinger will offer two gallery talks, in which she walks with visitors through the exhibition and discusses her own works.
+Soon after the opening of the exhibition, Ettinger offered a gallery talk, in which she walked with visitors through the exhibition and discussed her own works.

 Ettinger's art was recently analyzed at length in the book Women Artists at the Millennium, in Griselda Pollock's Encounters in the Virtual Feminist Museum and in Catherine de Zegher's anthology Women's Work is Never Done.
 Her ideas in cultural theory, psychoanalysis, and French feminism achieved recognition after the publication of Matrix and Metramorphosis (1992), fragments from her notebooks (Moma, Oxford, 1993) and The Matrixial Gaze (1995).
 Over the last two decades her work has been influential in art history, film studies (including feminist film theory), psychoanalysis, aesthetics, and gender studies.